Day Trading Strategy

-My name is Chris Corwin Gayle & I have been building, testing and trading various systems for the last 15 years.
+My name is Chris Corwin Gayle & I have been building, testing and trading various systems for the last 18 years.
 The strategy you are about to see is one that turned it all around for me.
-It is a simple Momentum trading strategy that anyone can use right now.
+It is a simple Momentum Trading Strategy that anyone can use right now.
+I first wrote this a while ago so the examples are a little dated but the concepts and steps are the exact same today as they were then.
+The strategy is timeless.
 It has been working for decades and continues to do so.
 I laid it out here for you step by step.
 Please share it.

 Step 1: Check The Big Picture